The 74/28 Gap and What It Means

 Insurance Case Study: VB6 Administration Platform to .NET

-The client was a major insurance administration provider running a VB6 core system: 327 files, 259 forms, 242,613 COM component calls, all incompatible with modern .NET, and no automated testing framework.
+A major insurance administration provider was running a VB6 core system: 327 files, 259 forms, 242,613 COM component calls, all incompatible with modern .NET and with no automated testing framework in place.

-Legacyleap produced a full dependency map across all 242,613 COM calls, replaced every one with native .NET alternatives, eliminated the ADODB layer, and built a custom automated UI testing framework covering all 259 forms.
-That testing framework was not in the original scope.
-It was the infrastructure required to prove 100% functional parity before deployment.
+Legacyleap’s Gen AI agents produced a full dependency map across all 242,613 COM calls, replaced every one with native .NET alternatives, eliminated the ADODB layer, and built a custom automated UI testing framework covering all 259 forms.
+That testing framework was not in the original scope; it was the infrastructure required to prove 100% functional parity before deployment.

 Results: 50% faster development cycles.
 Zero legacy COM calls remaining.
-Five EXEs and ten DLLs consolidated.
-A permanent automated testing capability has been deployed.
+Five EXEs and ten DLLs consolidated into a clean, maintainable architecture.
+A permanent automated testing capability deployed.

 Legacyleap platform results across insurance engagements:

-The $0 Modernization Assessment produces the codebase-level view that modernization programs require before any architecture decision is made: dependency and module map, embedded logic summary, risk indicators, effort and timeline ranges, recommended migration targets, and a structured modernization readiness view across your insurance stack.
+Claim your $0 Modernization Assessment.
+Legacyleap produces the codebase-level view that modernization programs require before any architecture decision is made: dependency and module map, embedded logic summary, risk indicators, effort and timeline ranges, recommended migration targets, and a structured modernization readiness view across your insurance stack.
+It runs entirely inside your infrastructure.
+No source code leaves your environment.

 FAQs